charliemacquarie/sevenandahalf/README.md

 sevenandahalf is a web app that takes your location and shows you the USGS topographic maps that you are located on.

+sevenandahalf is designed to work on a local network that's not connected to the internet.
+Specifically, the idea is that you can set this up on something like a Rasberrypi which can manage its own wifi network, and then users can access maps (and other stuff too, if you setup trucknet) using their gps location -- all without needing to rely on the internet (because you're probably somewhere without the internet, right?).

+Obviously, this use case also requires that you figure out someway to power the server portably, but you're on your own for that.

-It also includes a script to read a .csv file of maps, specify which ones you want using a year cutoff, a US State list, or a bounding box, download the maps, and initialize the app database with that data to allow you to access the maps.
+sevenandahalf also includes a script to read a .csv file of maps, specify which ones you want using a year cutoff, a US State list, or a bounding box, download the maps, and initialize the app database with that data to allow you to access the maps.

 To run, this app requires an apache2 webserver configured to use the WSGI standard.
 Instructions and tips are included for mod_wsgi.
 If you are familiar with configuring both of these, you may be able to set up sevenandahalf without the highly-detailed instructions provided below.
-They're mostly their so that I don't forget every time I have to do it.
+They're mostly here so that I don't forget every time I have to do it.

 _note that the following instructions can, if you pay attention to your own filepaths and configurations, go almost anywhere, but for ease (and to remind myself) I will specify system locations_